 - Must support at least iPhone & Android, possibly Blackberry, Palm, Win7

-I looked into writing the app in HTML, and then just putting a “native” wrapper around it.
+I spoke to an app developer about it and he suggested I looked into writing the app in HTML, and then just putting a “native” wrapper around it.
 I took a hard look at other apps that do this, and realized two things.
 First off, the performance just wasn’t quite there.
 These things responded like web pages, and that just wasn’t what I was looking for.
 The second problem I realized was that because it was HTML for multiple platforms, I would be facing the same headaches as HTML on the desktop… browser standards compliance & implementation.
 There are a couple platforms out there, like jQuery Mobile and Sencha Touch, but both platforms are not quite there yet, and would require heavy CSS trickery to “look” like native apps.